Manage Content Translation in Contentstack

 Let’s have a look at the steps involved in creating a webhook to send content for translation.

-- Create a webhook by navigating to the “settings” gear icon and clicking on Webhooks
+- Create a webhook by clicking the “settings” icon on the left navigation panel and then clicking on Webhooks

 - Under the When section, select the options Any | Entry | All | Workflow Stage Changed | (Workflow name) | (Stage name, e.g. “Send to Translation”).

-This will configure your webhook to trigger on a workflow stage change such as “Send to Translation”, like in the above workflow example.
+This will configure your webhook to trigger a workflow stage change such as “Send to Translation”, like in the above workflow example.

 Translate content using a translation provider

 The translation provider can now retrieve your JSON output upon receiving the webhook call on a secure translation server.
-Most providers will map the JSON output to strings using our UID fields as keys, then provide the translated output and send it back to Contentstack via the Content Management API.
-Most providers also provide what’s called “Translation Memory” and store already translated values for quicker turnaround times for localization.
+Most service providers will map the JSON output to strings using our UID fields as keys, then provide the translated output and send it back to Contentstack via the Content Management API.
+They also offer “Translation Memory” and store already translated values for quicker turnaround times for localization.

 To translate content, work with your translation provider to configure the mapping of JSON strings and keys for translation.